Leaflets with warnings are the first direct threat by the group to attack polling sites.

 Few of the leader’s of Afghanistan’s armed groups, which for years fought the Russians and later each other, are viewed with more suspicion by the West than Dostum.

-The Taliban has vowed to disrupt the polls, stepping up its own violent campaign in recent days.
+But the Taliban has vowed to disrupt the polls, stepping up its own violent campaign in recent days.

 “The election is propaganda from America and its allies,” the Taliban said in a statement obtained by Al Jazeera on Monday.

-“There is no way the final result of the elections will be acceptable to the Islamic emirate of Afghanistan,” it said, referring to the name the Taliban gave to the country during its rule.
+“There is no way the final result of the elections will be acceptable to the Islamic emirate of Afghanistan,” it said, refering to the name the Taliban gave to the country during its rule.

 Officials have said that insecurity could prevent voting in around seven to nine districts across the country.